- Windows Forensics and Data Triage

-GIAC reserves the right to change the specifications for each certification without notice.
-Based on a scientific passing point study, the passing point for the GCFE exam has been determined to be 71% for all candidates receiving access to their certification attempts on or after August 2nd, 2012.
-To verify the format of your current certification attempt, please read the Certification Information found in your portal account at https://exams.giac.org/pages/attempts.
+Note: GIAC reserves the right to change the specifications for each certification without notice.
+Based on a scientific passing point study, the passing point for the GCFE exam has been determined to be 71% for all candidates receiving access to their certification attempts on or after April 4th, 2020.
+To verify the format and passing point of your specific certification attempt, read the Certification Information found in your account at https://exams.giac.org/pages/attempts.

 Exam Certification Objectives & Outcome Statements